What is a RACI Chart? Know Benefits and How to Use It?

 What is so magical about the RACI charts?
 Can it be handy to your software development team as well?
 Read this article to find out by yourself.

-What is a RACI chart?
+What is a RACI Chart?

 RACI chart is a tabular or grid-style chart that defines the roles and responsibilities of a project’s stakeholders at an individual level.
 This improves the communication and collaboration among the stakeholders, increases the team’s productivity & efficiency, and helps complete the project in a timely manner.

-A typical RACI chart, lists all the product backlog items (features), project processes, and activities on the extreme left side.
+A typical RACI matrix chart, lists all the product backlog items (features), project processes, and activities on the extreme left side.
 The stakeholders are listed in the top cells of the columns.
 The cells underneath the stakeholder’s names represent the involvement levels (RACI) of stakeholders — Responsible, Accountable, Consulted, and Informed (RACI).
 It’s not a convention, but sometimes the Title, Role, or Position of an individual is used as the column label.
 This is especially true when we know the roles of the people who would be working on the project but the team is yet not decided.

 4 RACI Matrix Roles and Rules